gyorilab/emmaa/emmaa/db/README.md

 Then all the methods in StatementDatabaseManager can be tested with `db` object.

-2) Use the dev version of the statements database
+2) Use the dev version of the statements database (running on EMMAA dev server).

 When making changes to database schema or related code, it could be useful to test how it works over a period of time (e.g. make sure daily updates can upload new assembled statements and path counts to the database and that UI